Humblemonk/DiceMaiden/README.md

 `xd%` -> `d100` Simple shorthand for a d100 roll where x is the number of dice to roll.

-`snm5` -> `5d6 ie6 t4` Sunsails: New Millennium 4th edition.
+`snm5` -> `5d6 ie6 br1 t4` Sunsails: New Millennium 4th edition.
 The number represents total dice rolled.
 Indefinitely explodes on sixes, with a target of four.
+Displays ratio of 1s to total dice rolled.

 `d6s4` -> `4d6 + 1d6 ie` The D6 System.
 The number must be 1 lower than the total size of the dice pool as the wild die is automatically added for you.
 If you have some pips to add put them on the end (i.e. `d6s4 +2` is the same as `4d6 + 1d6 ie + 2`).